malramsay64/phd-thesis/00_Introduction/introduction.md

 ## Alternative Models

-Alternative models of ortho-terphenyl trade the long timescales available to the Lewis--Wahnström model with a more accurate description of the molecule.
+Alternative models of ortho-terphenyl trade the computational simplicity of the Lewis--Wahnström model with a more accurate description of the molecule.
+While a more complex molecule limits the number of molecules and the timescale of the simulation, they can model interesting behaviours like the flexing of the phenyl rings that aren't present in the Lewis--Wahnström model.

 Rather than describing each phenyl ring as a single particle,
 @Mossa2001 simulate each carbon atom,